That is amazing! Thank you so much. I had such a great time and learnt a lot from the other scientist. Chris, you were a tough adversary!

 Favourite thing to do in my job: So many things I love about science.
 I will have to think about this.

-I collect the DNA of small parasitic worms that infect people and animals in Africa
+My Work: I collect the DNA of small parasitic worms that infect people and animals in Africa

 I research a disease called Schistosomiasis.
 This is caused by a parasitic worm called a schistosome.
 I collect samples of the parasite from infected humans and animals in different countries of sub-Saharan Africa.
 From this I can use the genetic information (within the parasite DNA) to help improve our understanding of parasite populations, how they infect people and animals, what effect treatment of the human population is having on the parasite population, and how this scientific research can/could help health programs in Africa.